orbs-network/orbs-spec/behaviors/services/public-api.md

 Currently a single instance per virtual chain per node.

+During shutdown no new calls will be received and pending calls will be completed.
+Long polling calls (sendTransaction and getTransactionStatus should return immediately with the currently known status to hide the shutdown or with an error indicating the server is shutting down - TBD?)

 #### Interacts with services

 * `BlockStorage` - Gets the latest committed block height from it and queries old transactions from it.